 Samsung's core proficiency is its mass making it produces 90% of its products in-house.
 Divided into 3 different divisions its operations are namely IT & Mobile Communications, Device Solutions and Consumer Electronic Devices.
 It is maintaining operation hubs worldwide to further add worth to its value chain network.

 Its outgoing logistics system performance is among the main factors Lufthansa 2012 Case Study Analysis is able to compete with Apple.
 Samsung's own Electronic Logitec system plays a significant role in the outbound logistics operations.
 It even performs the tasks of collection of payment, settling insurance claims, etc. on behalf of Samsung.

 Marketing and Sales.

-Sales of Samsung has increased astonishingly from 16 billion $ in 1997 to 44.6 billion $ in 2002, and the net earnings of.48 billion $ to 5.9 billion $.
+Sales of Lufthansa 2012 Case Study Solution has actually increased astonishingly from 16 billion $ in 1997 to 44.6 billion $ in 2002, and the net earnings of.48 billion $ to 5.9 billion $.
 Digital media is the biggest selling classification of Samsung with sales of 13.9 billion $, whereas, Telecommunication and Semiconductors sectors both reached 11 billion $ in sales.

 External Environmental Analysis